-Field Names: Quick Setup uses the data in the first record (the "header row") of the selected database file as the default names for the new fields.
-If the data in the first record includes non-ASCII character codes, Field Names may not display as expected because AutoPrice and DesignMerge Field Names do not display non-ASCII characters at this time.
-To avoid Field Names displaying unexpectedly, we recommend using only ASCII Printable Characters* (see note below) in the first record of data in a UTF-8 database file, or edit the default Field Names in the "Quick Setup" dialog before proceeding.
+Field Names: Setup uses the data in the first record (the header row) of the selected data file as the default names for the fields of data.
+If the data in the first record includes non-ASCII character codes, the field names that DesignMerge uses may not display as expected because DesignMerge field names do not display non-ASCII characters at this time.
+To avoid DesignMerge displaying field names in an unexpected manner, we recommend using only ASCII Printable Characters in the first record of data in a UTF-8 data file, or edit the Field Names that are displayed in the Setup dialog before proceeding.

-AutoPrice Search Key Values: Only ASCII Printable Characters* (see note below) are supported for use as a Search Key Value for AutoPrice Links (Placeholders) in a document.
-Use ASCII Printable Characters for Search Key Values.
+Search Key Values: Only ASCII Printable Characters are supported for use as a search key value for variable links (placeholders) in a document.
+Use ASCII Printable Characters for search key values.

-Variable Link Import Filters: When setting up a Variable Link for a UTF-8 database, do not set up the Link to use a Text Import Filter.
-Applying an Import Filter to UTF-8 data will yield unpredictable results.
-Instead, when using a UTF-8 database, always select "None" for a Variable Link's "Import Filter" setting.
+Variable Link Filter Setting: When setting up a variable link for UTF-8 data, do not set up the variable link to use a text import filter.
+Applying a filter to UTF-8 data will yield unpredictable results.
+Instead, when using UTF-8 data, always select None for the Filter setting.

-A font provides support for a specific set of characters. if your database contains UTF-8 characters, consider carefully which font you will apply to the Variable Links that will import these characters.
+A font provides support for a specific set of characters. if your data file contains UTF-8 characters, consider carefully which font you will apply to the variable links that will import these characters.
 In particular, consider which languages a font supports.
-If a font does not support the language of the characters in the database file, then some or all of the characters will not display appropriately when merged into a Link that is using this font.
+If a font does not support the language of the characters in the data file, then some or all of the characters will not display appropriately when merged into a variable link that is using this font.

 Adobe InDesign, and other applications, allow you to assign any one of the glyphs that are available in a font for a particular character to display an alternate representation of that character.
 Please note that a glyph assignment is a formatting attribute and formatting attributes are not included in plain ASCII or UTF-8 text files.
 Therefore, a font's default glyph for each character will be applied when plain ASCII or UTF-8 text is imported into a document.
-This also applies to the text that AutoPrice and DesignMerge import into their Links (Placeholders).
+This also applies to the text that DesignMerge imports into their variable links (placeholders).